-- A. A Class "A" show shall have sixty (60) or more different horses shown at halter or in performance classes. - B. A Class "B" show shall have fifty-nine (59) or less different horses shown at halter or in performance classes. - C. Horses entered in group halter classes, Rule(s) 3365-3369, only will be included in determining the classification of a show.
+- A. A Class "A" show shall have sixty (60) or more different horses shown at and/or three hundred (300) entries or more shown in halter or in performance classes - B. A Class "B" show shall have fifty-nine (59) or less different horses shown at and/or less than three hundred (300) entries shown in halter or in performance classes - C. Horses entered in group halter classes, Rule(s) 3367-3371, only will be included in determining the classification of a show.